dominatorul/GPU-table-calculator/README.md

 This script is provided for informational purposes only.
 Its accuracy and compatibility with specific hardware configurations are not guaranteed.
 Please consult the Tegra GPU documentation for more information.

-To provide clearer instructions on how to run a Python script, you can follow these steps:

 ### Instructions to run the Python code locally:

 1. **Install Python**: If you haven't already, install Python on your system.
 You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/).